-(Update: This monitor organizer is currently unavailable.
-Click here for another version which is essentially the same product.)
 One of the best aspects of running this website is having relationships with readers.
 I recently received a review from a reader on a computer monitor organizer that she recently purchased.

 I have to tell you up front that I don’t own one of these and the main reason that I never purchased an item like this is because I hang my computer monitor on my cubicle wall with this monitor cubicle hanger that I wrote about in this article.

 So, since my computer monitor is hanging from my cubicle wall I obviously have no need for this or any computer monitor organizer.
-Jean, one of my readers, sent along a review of the computer monitor organizer seen above and I truly appreciate her for sending me this review so as to help other readers who may be interested in this or a similar product.
+Jean, one of my readers, sent along a review of the organizer seen above and I truly appreciate her for sending me this review so as to help other readers who may be interested in this or a similar product.

 Here’s what Jean wrote to me in an email recently: